tosayev/Cadena/Ethereum 101/Project-1/README.md

 - tanker tugboat escort fees
 - sanitary dues

+The "dues" are calculated as follows:
-Calculation of Light Dues is as follows: `0.169323 x vessel’s NT` Calculation of Salvage Dues is as follows: `0.08063 x vessel's NT`
+- Light Dues: `0.169323 x vessel’s NT`
+- Salvage Dues: `0.08063 x vessel's NT`

-Although most agencies charge their service fees on a scale dependent on vessel's NT, I will keep it simple and make it a flat fee of 500 USD.
+- Agency Dues: flatt fee of 500 USD

+The number will generally be under $50,000 but since we are testing and we are limited by a budget of up to 0.1 ETH, in our fictional scenario, we'll divide the calculated dues by 100,000 to get a value in ETH that will always be under 0.1 ETH.

 We have two counterparts to this contract:
 1. Ship Operator